Read time 7 minutes

 Click OK to change the default settings.

-Kernel for Excel Repair is one of the most recommended alternatives to recover/repair your corrupt or damaged excel files.
-With Excel Repair Tool, you can fix your corrupt excel files in simple and easy steps.
+This Tool is one of the most recommended alternatives to recover/repair your corrupt or damaged excel files.
+With Kernel for Excel Repair Tool, you can fix your corrupt excel files in simple and easy steps.
 Let us see how.

 Download and Install the application in your windows platform and follow these simple steps to repair your corrupt excel files.

-Step 1: Launch Kernel for Excel Repair tool and Browse for the corrupt excel file.
+Step 1: Launch this tool and Browse for the corrupt excel file.

 You can choose to select multiple files by changing the mode from the options provided just below the menu bar.